 The app will stop the timer & show you your result - & you can upload your result to the MapRun website, but you'll probably want to wait until you've got WiFi.
 The app will also enable you to sync your run directly to Strava if you wish.

-For MapRunG you upload your track to Garmin Connect as usual, then import it into MapRunF to add it to the MapRun database.
+For MapRunG you upload your track to Garmin Connect as usual, then import it into MapRun6 or MapRunF to add it to the MapRun database.
 You'll need to have linked your MapRun & Garmin Connect accounts beforehand.

 What if my results don't show properly - if the app thinks I've mispunched?